DevOps-MBSE/aac-spec/docs/source/project_documentation/specifications.md

     :language: yaml
     :lines: 76-131
 ```
-If you would like to generate a CSV file tracking the requirement relationships in the current directory, you would execute the following command:
+If you would like to generate a CSV file tracing the requirement relationships in the current directory, you would execute the following command:
 ```bash
 aac spec-csv architecture-file.aac .
 ```